TachyonShane/APA-Scanner/readme.md

 ### Example

-#### Terrible Input
+#### A Paragraph of Terrible Input

 ```
-It's interesting that a terrible attempted ERP rollout by HP definitely experienced several bad obstacles in close proximity, resulting in a massive impact on the company.
-While the estimated monetary impact of the failed project was 160 million dollars, HP is generally doing sort of well (“When Bad Things Happen to Good Projects,” 2007).
+It's interesting that a terrible attempted ERP rollout by HP definitely experienced several bad obstacles in close proximity,
+resulting in a massive impact on the company.
+While the estimated monetary impact of the failed project was 160 million
+dollars, HP is generally doing sort of well (“When Bad Things Happen to Good Projects,” 2007).
 ```

 #### Output